 A hidden gem to enjoy your coffee in Istanbul is Mandabatmaz.
 Rated as one of the best coffee shops in town, this café located in a quiet side street off of Istiklal is our favorite place to enjoy delicious and authentic Turkish coffee.

 Whatever your European destination might be, you’ll have some great options for enjoying a nice cup of coffee.
 Europeans really know how to make the most of this fine beverage, and if you’re a coffee lover you’ll be on cloud nine!
+Still want to know more?
+We recommend this article about coffee culture around the world!

 If you’re into exploring the world digitally, check out our latest tour guide, and enjoy: